Lindsey Dawson

 Dawson's 2005 title, The Elemental You (Random House NZ, 2005), was a personality-analysis book aimed at helping people connect more closely to the four elements and to gain a better understanding of their own nature.

-In 2006, she published Wise Up!: How to Be Fearless and Fulfilled in Midlife (Random House), a non-fiction book which encapsulated stories from 50 New Zealanders who talked to her about what they'd learnt as their life journeys had unfolded in the years from 40-60.
+In 2006, she published Wise Up!: How to Be Fearless and Fulfilled in Midlife (Random House), a non-fiction book that encapsulated stories from 50 New Zealanders who talked to her about what they'd learnt in their own midlife years.

-Dawson continues to work as a writer and speaker and has run seminars to encourage self-expression, in New Zealand and Fiji.
-She has been a member of the judging panels of the New Zealand Magazine Publishers Association (2001 and 2009) and the Montana New Zealand Book Awards (2002).
-She writes a columnn for www.grownups.co.nz and maintains a cartoon blog, www.outlouder.blogspot.com.
+Dawson has run many writing workshops in New Zealand, and in Fiji.
+She has been a member of judging panels for New Zealand Magazine Publishers Association awards and the Montana New Zealand Book Awards (2002).
+She was granted a Lifetime Achievement Award from the NZ Magazine Publishers Association.

-Lindsey Dawson lives in Rodney, north of Auckland.
+Lindsey Dawson lives in Hobsonville Point, northwest Auckland.

 - Lindsey Dawson’s website